Portfolio-Projects42/front-end-projects/docs-projects/guides/dev-server/using-plugins.md

 ## Commonjs

 If you are getting errors such as `X does not export Y`, `X does not have a default export`, or `require is not defined` you might be running into a package published on NPM as a common js or UMD module.
-Read our [es modules guide](../going-buildless/es-modules.md) to learn more about different module formats
+Read my [es modules guide](../going-buildless/es-modules.md) to learn more about different module formats

 You can use `@rollup/plugin-commonjs` to transform these modules into an es module.
 Note that not all commonjs modules can be transformed in this way, for example, the browser does not support node libraries like `fs` and `path`.